Azure-Samples/serverless-chat-langchainjs/docs/faq.md

 The `azd up` command uses the `azure.yaml` file combined with the infrastructure-as-code `.bicep` files in the `infra/` folder.
 The `azure.yaml` file for this project declares several "hooks" for the prepackage step and postprovision steps.
 The `up` command first runs the `prepackage` hook which installs Node dependencies and builds the TypeScript files.
 It then packages all the code (both frontend and backend services) into a zip file which it will deploy later.

 Next, it provisions the resources based on `main.bicep` and `main.parameters.json`.
 At that point, since there is no default value for the OpenAI resource location, it asks you to pick a location from a short list of available regions.
 Then it will send requests to Azure to provision all the required resources.
-With everything provisioned, it runs the `postprovision` hook to process the local data and add it to an Azure AI Search index.
+With everything provisioned, it runs the `postprovision` hook to process the local data and add it to an Azure Cosmos DB index.

 Finally, it looks at `azure.yaml` to determine the Azure host (Functions and Static Web Apps, in this case) and uploads the zip to Azure.
 The `azd up` command is now complete, but it may take some time for the app to be fully available and working after the initial deploy.